Tangle-tree duality in abstract separation systems: Introduction

 There are a number of theorems in the structure theory of sparse graphs that assert a duality between high connectivity present somewhere in the graph and an overall tree structure.
 For example, a graph either has a large complete minor or a \td\ into torsos of essentially bounded genus, but not both~\cite{DiestelBook16, GMXVI}.
 And it either has a large grid minor or a \td\ into parts of bounded size, but not both~\cite{DiestelBook16, GMV}.
 Let us loosely refer to such highly cohesive substructures of a graph, defined in terms of subsets of its vertices together with some required edges, as {\em concrete\/} highly cohesive substructures~({\em HCS\/}s).\looseness=-1

-An example of a concrete HCS for which no dual notion of global tree structure was known so far is that of a $k$-{\em block\/} \cite{ForcingBlocks, mader78}: a set of at least $k$ vertices no two of which can be separated in the graph by deleting less than~$k$ vertices. \COMMENT{}
+An example of a concrete HCS for which no dual notion of global tree structure has been known is that of a $k$-{\em block\/} \cite{ForcingBlocks, mader78}: a set of at least $k$ vertices no two of which can be separated in the graph by deleting fewer than~$k$ vertices. \COMMENT{}

 Conversely, there are a number of so-called width parameters for graphs, invariants whose boundedness asserts that the graph has some kind of global tree structure, for which there are no obvious dual concrete HCSs.